 Some believe it's better to address their own needs before concerning themselves with anyone else's, although they can carry the belief to narcissistic extremes.
 Others fail to prioritize their own problems for fear of appearing selfish.
 How well do you balance "me" with "we"?

-Acting with an unselfish regard for others doesn't always come naturally, even though many psychologists believe we're hard-wired for empathy since cooperative behavior allowed our ancestors to survive under harsh conditions.
+Acting with an unselfish regard for others doesn't always come naturally, even though many psychologists believe we're hard-wired for empathy.
+After all, cooperative behavior did allow our ancestors to survive under harsh conditions.

 Questions of personality have vexed mankind from the dawn of personhood: can people change?
 How do others perceive me?
 What is the difference between normal and pathological behavior?
 One's personality is so pervasive and all-important that it presents a clinical paradox of sorts: it is hard to assess our own personality, and impossible to overlook that of others.